NigoraMamad/spring-security-task/README.md

 To complete the task, follow the steps below:

-1.&nbsp;Add a database table that will store users.
+1. Add a database table that will store users.
 It must have at least three columns:
    1. username — string, not null, unique
    2. password — string, not null
 2. Add a database table that will store roles.
 It must have one column: